streamsets/topology_confluent_schema_registry/README.rst

                             (default: False)
       --namespace ns        Namespace to use when looking for images (default:
                             None)
-      --network nw          Docker network to use (default: cluster) -o sys, --operating-system sys
+      --network nw          Container network to use (default: cluster) -o sys, --operating-system sys
                             Operating system to use for cluster nodes (default:
                             None)
       -r url, --registry url
-                            Docker Registry from which to pull images (default: docker.io)
+                            Image registry from which to pull images (default: docker.io)
       -h, --help            show this help message and exit